redeclipse/redeclipse.github.io/docs/gameplay/Weapons-Guide.md

 ### Weapon weight
 Each weapon has a different weight.
 In general, the heavier the weapon, the more powerful it is, but you will move slower than other players who use lighter weapons.
 Here are some info you want to know:
-Claw, Pistol and Sword: 0 unit
+- Claw, Pistol and Sword: 0 units
-Shotgun: 5 units
+- Shotgun: 5 units
-Submachine Gun: 3 units
+- Submachine Gun: 3 units
-Plasma: 8 units
+- Plasma: 8 units
-Flamer: 6 units
+- Flamer: 6 units
-Zapper: 10 units
+- Zapper: 10 units
-Rifle: 12 units
+- Rifle: 12 units
-Grenade: 3 units
+- Grenade: 3 units
-Mine: 3 units
+- Mine: 3 units
-Rocket Launcher: 15 units
+- Rocket Launcher: 15 units

 #### Status effects